aiidaplugins/aiida-lammps/README.md

 ### Pre-commit

-The code is formatted and linted using [pre-commit](https://pre-commit.com/), so that the code conform to the standars.
+The code is formatted and linted using [pre-commit](https://pre-commit.com/), so that the code conform to the standard.
 One must simply install the repository with the `pre-commit` extra dependencies:

 ```shell
 cd aiida-lammps